A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Blow up of solutions

-Here, we have abused the notation $A$ and $\Gamma$ by assigning both of them to two functions. $A(t)$ is a function of time and $A(\Gamma)$ a function of $\Gamma$ as in \eqref{Aeq}. $\Gamma$ is the argument of the function $A(\Gamma)$ as well as a function itself as in \eqref{Gammaexp} and takes positive values.
-It will, however, be clear from context which functions we are referring to. \begin{remark} It is important to note that $A(t)$ is connected to $\eta,w$ only through the initial data, $\eta_0,w_0$.
-In other words, \eqref{qode}, \eqref{sode}, \eqref{Aode} with initial data $q_0,s_0,A_0$ constitute an IVP independent from the dynamics of \eqref{simplestODE}.
-Moreover, $A(t)$ can be explicitly solved for.
-Also, from Lemma \ref{tildesexpq}, $A(t)$ has the same period as $q,s$. \end{remark} Next, we state a sufficient condition for $\eta$ taking zero value in finite time. \begin{proposition} If $A(t)$ is nonnegative (or nonpositive) for all time, then there exists a time $t_c>0$ such that $\eta(t_c) = 0$. \end{proposition} \begin{proof} Suppose $A(t)\geq 0$ for all time.
-At the time $t_0$ where $s$ is maximum, from \eqref{sode} we have $q(t_0)=0$ and,
+Here, we have slightly abused the notation: $A(t)$ denotes the time-dependent function, while $A(\Gamma)$ denotes the function of the scalar variable $\Gamma$ as in \eqref{Aeq}.
+Likewise, $\Gamma$ denotes the argument of the function $A(\Gamma)$ as well as a function itself as in \eqref{Gammaexp}, that takes positive values.
+The context will make the intended meaning clear. \begin{remark} Remarkably, $A(t)$ depends on $\eta,w$ only through the initial data, $\eta_0,w_0$.
+Thus the system consisting of \eqref{qode}, \eqref{sode}, \eqref{Aode} with initial data $q_0,s_0,A_0$ forms an initial value problem that evolves independent of the dynamics in \eqref{simplestODE}.
+Moreover, $A(t)$ can be explicitly solved as above.
+By Lemma \ref{tildesexpq}, $A(t)$ has the same period as $q,s$. \end{remark} We now give a sufficient condition for the vanishing of $\eta$ in finite time. \begin{proposition} If $A(t)$ is nonnegative (or nonpositive) for all $t$, then there exists $t_c>0$ such that $\eta(t_c) = 0$. \end{proposition} \begin{proof} Suppose $A(t)\geq 0$ for all $t$.
+Let $t_0$ be a time at which $s$ attains its maximum.
+From equaiton \eqref{sode} we have $q(t_0)=0$.
+Therefore